Definitely, you can make your planner organization easier with these awesome bullet journal key ideas.

 Along with the daily to-do list, you can use a bullet key for emails, calls, new ideas, or even the weather.

-Undoubtedly, the most popular bullets are these ones from Ryder Caroll- the inventor of the bullet journal method.
+Undoubtedly, the most popular bullets are the ones from Ryder Caroll- the inventor of the bullet journal method.

 However, you can adjust the symbols to your needs.

-Here are free bullet journal key printable you just print out and use as a reference.
+Here are free bullet journal key printables you just print out and use as a reference.

 In general, signifiers will tell you about the task stage and/or status.

-Also, coloring code is another great way for the bullet journal organization.
+Also, coloring code is another great way to bullet journal organization.